Bankruptcy and Inherited IRAs

 You must have lived in Texas continuously for two years prior to filing for bankruptcy in order to exempt your inherited IRA and you must claim the Texas exemptions when you file your Texas bankruptcy case.

-If you’re considering bankruptcy protection, I invite you to contact us today to learn more about your options.
+If you’re considering bankruptcy protection, I invite you to contact me today to learn more about your options.
 As you can see, bankruptcy law involves a complicated blend of federal and state law and you need an experienced bankruptcy lawyer to help advise you through the process.
-You might be surprised at how quickly we can put this behind you so that you can begin with your financial fresh start!
+You might be surprised at how quickly I can put this behind you so that you can begin with your financial fresh start!